mhowlett/NNanomsg/README.md

 NNanomsg actually exposes two API's:

  1. Static methods in the NN class.
 These match those of the C API very closely.
- 2. NanomsgSocket and associated classes which provide a higher level and idiomatic .NET interface.
+ 2. NanomsgSocket and associated classes which provide a higher level idiomatic .NET interface.

-For most applications, the protocol classes should be used.
+For most applications, the higher level interface should be used.

 ### Development Status